-During the student's senior year, a student majoring in mathematics will select a topic related to an upper-level mathematics course he or she is taking (or took in the junior year) as the subject for the Senior Comprehensive Requirement.
+During the student's senior year (or earlier), a student majoring in mathematics will ask a faculty member to act as the mentor for their Senior Comprehensive Project.
+The student may make this request of any faculty member.
+The student and faculty member will work together to select a topic related to an upper-level mathematics course that the student has taken or is currently taking as the subject for the project.
 This topic should delve into material beyond the scope of the course.
-The student will develop this topic with the guidance of the course instructor to produce a paper.
+Under the guidance of the faculty mentor, the student will develop this topic to produce a paper.
 The student will then give a talk, based on that paper, to the department faculty, other math majors, and any additional interested parties.
+The student should register for MATH 492.
+Senior Comprehensive Project for their graduation semester.

-Students working on their Senior Comprehensive Project are advised to consult our page on Typing Mathematics: Word, TeX, and PowerPoint.
+Students working on their Senior Comprehensive Project are encouraged to consult our page on Typing Mathematics: Word, TeX, and PowerPoint.

-The following deadlines must be met to insure that the project is completed in time for the May graduation date.
-Those seniors anticipating December graduation must contact their academic advisor the previous spring to set up an appropriate time table.
+The following deadlines must be met to insure that the project is completed in time for a May graduation.
+Please see the next section for the deadlines for December graduates.

 The paper will typically be about ten double-spaced pages in length, not including the title page and the bibliography.
-The Mathematics Department faculty, including all tenured and tenure-track faculty, will read the paper and evaluate it on the basis of four components:
+The Mathematics Department faculty, including all tenured and tenure-track faculty, will read the paper and evaluate it on the basis of the scoring rubric (provided in a separate document).

 A student must have both the paper and the talk accepted to complete the Senior Comprehensive Requirement.